One goal of the TUSD GATE Program is to utilize equitable practices to identify gifted learners.

 Newly enrolled students in grades TK-2 will have an opportunity to participate in TUSD's gifted identification process beginning in Grade 3.
 Prior to any formal identification, families are highly encouraged to discuss their student's strengths and challenges with classroom teachers so they can differentiate support for each individual.

-If your student is a newly enrolled TUSD student in Grades 3-6 and has not had a previous opportunity to participate in TUSD GATE testing, they will have an opportunity to participate in GATE testing during their school site's scheduled date(s).
-Please note that in 2021-2022 Grades 3 and 4 are an Opt-OUT process and do not require submission of any form to partcipate.
-In contrast, Grades 5 and 6 are an Opt-IN process that requires parent/gaurdian permission to be submitted by the deadline.
+If your student is a newly enrolled TUSD student in Grades 3-5 and has not had a previous opportunity to participate in TUSD GATE screening, they will have an opportunity to participate in GATE screening during their school site's scheduled date(s).
+Please note that Grade 3 is an Opt-OUT process and does not require submission of any form to partcipate.
+In contrast, Grades 4 and 5 are an Opt-IN process that requires parent/gaurdian permission to be submitted by the deadline.

 Gifted Identification in a Previous District & New to TUSD